-Authorship: United Nations Office on Drugs and Crime, Regional Office for South Bangkok, Thailand neast Asia, Disclaimer: This Working Paper is a preliminary document that has not been being circulated in a limited number of copies to stimulate discussion and criticissues related to the protection of children in Southeast Asia and the Pacific.
-The expressed in this document do not necessarily reflect those of the United National Crime, and the designations and terminology employed may not conform practice. cal comment on the views and opinions ons Office on Drugs
+Authorship: United Nations Office on Drugs and Crime, Regional Office for Southeast Asia, Bangkok, Thailand Disclaimer: This Working Paper is a preliminary document that has not been formally edited.
+It is being circulated in a limited number of copies to stimulate discussion and critical comment on the issues related to the protection of children in Southeast Asia and the Pacific.
+The views and opinions expressed in this document do not necessarily reflect those of the United Nations Office on Drugs and Crime, and the designations and terminology employed may not conform to United Nations practice.